 College Applications from a Rural School

-The good news is that regardless of your school’s size or location, you can still successfully navigate the college application process and gain acceptance to top universities with the right approach.
-Read on for more of our advice on how to make your college applications stand out when applying from rural high schools.
-The guidelines below should help you get started with your college preparation.
-If you’re still unsure what’s the best approach to reaching your college goals, contact a Marks Education advisor for more information.
+The good news is that regardless of your school’s size or location, you can still successfully go through the college application process and gain acceptance to top universities with the right approach.
+Here are our best tips on how to make your college applications stand out when applying from rural high schools.
+If you’re still unsure what the best approach is to reaching your college goals, contact a Marks Education advisor for more information.
 We’d love to chat about your college goals!

 1. Self Awareness and Goal Setting